joeblew99/printing/README.md

 # Pdf and printing

+## Status

+Planning and getting approach together with code.
+Please feel free to add any tips, info you can see or critique the approach.

+NOTE: repo is a mess right now :) Doing experiments.

+## Pipeline

-Pipeline:  HTML --> FL Widgets --> PDF Widgets --> PDF --> Printer
+HTML --> FL Widgets --> PDF Widgets --> PDF --> Printer

-NOTE: repo is a mess right now :) Doing experiemnts.
+# Notes

 Whats the big deal ?